ENTIRE: Learning-based Volume Rendering Time Prediction: Discussion

 \textbf{Load balancing (Use case 2).} \cref{sec:UC-load} shows the effectiveness of \acro{}'s timing predictions in load-balancing in a distributed rendering scenario by demonstrating only small inefficiency in comparison to a hypothetical perfect prediction model (GT).
 To be able to make this comparison, we relied on measurements conducted a priori.
 In future work we plan to implement \acro{} load balancing in existing distributed rendering frameworks.
 In doing so, we further aim to extend the investigation of \acro{}'s utility for different use cases in parallel volume rendering~\cite{molnar:94}---especially sort-last approaches---and also evaluate them with practical experiments on clusters and large-scale compute infrastructures.
 Related to our targeted generalization efforts described above, we also aim to experiment with applying \acro{} to other timing predictions tasks, e.g., with the compositing step required for sort-last methods.

-\changedFrom{} \textbf{Future application.} We plan to explore the application and extension of \acro{} to predict rendering quality/error alongside rendering time for given renderer parameters.
-With both predictions, the system could select parameter combinations (e.g., ray step size and image resolution) that lie on the Pareto frontier, achieving optimal quality within a specified time budget. \changedTo{}
+\textbf{Future work.} We plan to explore the application and extension of \acro{} to predict rendering quality/error alongside rendering time for given renderer parameters.
+With both predictions, the system could select parameter combinations (e.g., ray step size and image resolution) that lie on the Pareto frontier, achieving optimal quality within a specified time budget. \changedFrom{} Furthermore, the current evaluation assumes volumes are fully pre-loaded into memory and data loading costs are excluded from all reported rendering times.
+Extending \acro{} to account for data loading and caching effects is a promising direction for future work. \changedTo{}